heypr/BuildersWand/README.md

     name: "&3Builders Wand"
     material: "BLAZE_ROD"
     lore:
-      - "&7A powerful wand for building!"
+      - "&7A powerful wand for <blue>building!"
-      - "&7Use it wisely."
+      - "&7Use it <green>wisely."
     maxSize: 8 # max block search & placement size
     maxSizeText: "&3Max Size: {maxSize}"
     maxRayTraceDistance: 16 # max distance that the plugin will search for a block in a given direction